jumango/learn-git/learngit/readme.txt

 Git is a very good version control system.
-Git is totally free software.
+Git is totally free software under GPL.